Dogs on the Green 2024

 Dr. Kutac has presented her research at the Alzheimer’s Association International Conference, the American Society for Bioethics and Humanities national conference, the Conference on Medicine and Religion, among others.
 Her writings are published in “The Journal of General Internal Medicine,” “The Journal of Medical Humanities,” and “The Journal of Religion and Health.”

 In her free time, Dr. Kutac sings with the Houston Symphony Chorus and enjoys giving her Shi Tzu-Yorkie mix, Lulu, a happy old age.

-Lindemann is being recognized for his dedication to TLU, his longtime service as a member of the TLU Development Board, and for his support through endowed scholarships throughout the years.
+Lindemann was recognized for his dedication to TLU, his longtime service as a member of the TLU Development Board, and for his support through endowed scholarships throughout the years.
 He currently serves as Chairman of the Board for Industry Bancshares, a billion-dollar company with six bank charters, 24 locations, and 400 employees in Central Texas.